 The City needs to monitor progress toward its energy targets which are measured against the 2010 baseline.
+It has a web-based database to manage utility billing, named GreenBEAM.
 It also needs to monitor progress on a year-over-year basis, both for regulation 507/18 (see Chapter 1.2) and for its regular budgeting, business planning, and continuous improvement processes.
 This monitoring process is data-intensive and could be very time-consuming if conducted manually; for this reason, the City has implemented a sophisticated data management and analysis tool called GreenBEAM.
 GreenBEAM offers automated acquisition and analysis of monthly utility data, thereby reducing administrative time and effort.